ib565/OncoGraph-Engine/README.md

 ### 1. Configure Environment

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the project root with the following variables:

 ```
 GOOGLE_API_KEY="your_gemini_api_key"